pixe71/pixe71/README.md

 Currently studying for a BTS in Cybersecurity, I'm also a passionate developer interested in both professional and creative projects. 🚀

+I publish a lot of stuff that I do at my school unfortunately without documentation very often and not finished if some want to help translate or what you are welcome 🙂
 ## 🧰 Tech Stack

 - 💻 Languages: Lua | C# | C++ | PHP | HTML | CSS